mk12/sicp/notes/text.md

 ### 1.2.4: Exponentiation

-One way to calculate b to the nth power is via the following recursive definition:
+One way to calculate $b$ to the $n$th power is via the following recursive definition:

 $$b^0 = 1, \qquad b^n = b * b^{n-1}.$$